ncachanosky/econ-lecture-notes/content/econometrics/Lecture 01/_index.md

 At this point is enough to point to two issues.
 The first one is that there is *hat* on top of $Q^D$.
 This means that once you have your beta estimations,you can use the prices and disposable income informatio to *predict* or *estimate* values of $Q^D$.
 The second one is that there is no error term.
 The error term, which is unobservable, is estimated by the *residual* $(e)$, which will be the difference between the real and observed $Q^D$ and the model estimation $\hat{Q^D}$: $e = Q^D - \hat{Q^D}$.

+Now, some terminology.
+The left-hand variable $(Q^D)$ is called the dependent variable.
+The right-hand variables are called the **regressors** (what would be the *independent* variables).

+{{% callout warning %}}
+In econometrics, the word **explanation** means that a change of a variable is correlated ("explains") part of the change of the dependent variable."

+In econometrics, the word **explanation** does not have a teleoogical meaning: It does not mean that a change of a regressor is the cause of a change in the dependent variable

+{{% \callout %}}

 ---
 ## Types of datasets
 What type of econometric techniques can be used depends on the type of data at your disposal.
 There are three types of datasets: